Biobanking tissue for research

 We always ask for consent to use samples and access medical data.

 When we give these samples to scientists, they are anonymised.
-We never release any information that allows you to be identified.
-We have robust systems to make sure that this does not happen.
+This means that there is no way that the scientists could work out who the patient is.
+We have robust systems to make sure we never release any information that allows you to be identified.

 Storing your samples and information

 We collect information about you and your medical condition to add to the biobank database.
-This includes:
+These include:

-- details about your diagnosis, treatments and response to treatment
+- your diagnosis, treatments and response to treatment

 - other illnesses you have or medicines you take